UnB-KnEDLe/Dash-API/README.md

 ### DoDFMiner API

-DODFMiner API is a REST API that resolves annotation needs from DoDFMiner is the software that is being developed for the extraction of data from documents in PDF format referring to the publications of the Official Gazette of the Federal District, Brazil.
+DODFMiner API is a REST API that resolves annotation needs from DoDFMiner.